rhdtownsend/gyre/doc/source/user-guide/numerical-methods/from-string-to-gyre.rst

 Discretization
 --------------

-As with the stretched-string problem, GYRE then discretizes the governing equations on a spatial grid :math:`\{x_{1},x_{2},\ldots,x_{N}\}`.
+As with the stretched-string problem, :program:`gyre` then discretizes the governing equations on a spatial grid :math:`\{x_{1},x_{2},\ldots,x_{N}\}`.
 However, a couple of important differences arise at this juncture.
 First, the system of oscillation equations are fourth order (sixth, in the non-adiabatic case).
-Rather than employing finite-difference approximations to high-order differential operators, GYRE instead decomposes the problem into set of coupled first-order equations.
+Rather than employing finite-difference approximations to high-order differential operators, :program:`gyre` instead decomposes the problem into set of coupled first-order equations.
 This set is written generically as

 .. math::